vrmiguel/orderbook/README.md

 # orderbook

 Example of an application with a backend in Rust (w/ `actix-web`) and a simplistic front-end in TypeScript with React.
+Orders can be stored either in-memory, on a distributed sharded `HashMap` with low lock contention or in Redis, allowing for some level of persistence.

 ## Back-end